-Na2SO4 and K2SO4 solutions are neutral.
+Na2SO4 and K2SO4 solutions are neutral and colourless.

-Sulfate ion exists in many compounds.
-Some of them dissolve in water and some of them make precipitates.
-Sulfate compounds of d block metals take colours.
-Sulfuric acid ( H2SO4 ) is a strong acid and completely dissociate in water into sulfate ion and two hydrogen plus ions.
+Sulfate ion exists as many compounds.
+Some of them dissolve in water and some of them make white or different colour precipitates.
+Sulfate compounds of 3d metals show colours.
+Sulfuric acid ( H2SO4 ) is a strong acid and completely dissociate in water to sulfate ion and two hydrogen plus ions.
 H2SO4 is a dibasic acid.

 All sulfates of

 are solutions and colourless too.